Manager of Technology Strategy & Open Innovationat

 Soojin Park, PhD.

-Soojin Park, PhD., is a senior process engineer currently working at Apple, Inc. Prior to joining Apple, she worked for Samsung SDI where she led fluorescence and phosphorescence OLED material design and device development for mobile applications and LITI patterning process for mid-size OLED products in the R&D center.
+Soojin Park, PhD., worked as a senior process engineer at Apple, Inc. Prior to joining Apple, she worked for Samsung SDI where she led fluorescence and phosphorescence OLED material design and device development for mobile applications and LITI patterning process for mid-size OLED products in the R&D center.
 While at Samsung Mobile Display (SMD) and Samsung Display Corp.
 (SDC) , she was a principal engineer in the OLED TV product team, driving solution processed device optimization and OLED TV panel development using an evaporation process for manufacturing.
 Soojin received her Ph.D in quantum chemistry from the Korea Advanced Institute of Science Technology (KAIST) and her MBA from the Sloan Fellows Program at Massachusetts Institute of Technology (MIT).

 Dr. Homer Antoniadis